Go to the main content Skift sprog til dansk

 The material behind the dataset

-The index identifies and describes the individual works, reproduces them as sheet music and links a wide range of information to them.
-This may include, for example, when they were composed, a link to their treatment in the printed edition, the Carl Nielsen Edition in 32 volumes, the history of their creation, the sources of the information, for example sheet music manuscripts, letters, and so forth.
+The catalogue identifies and describes the individual works, reproduces their opening passages (incipits) as musical notation, and links a wide range of information to them.
+This may include when the works were composed, links to the printed edition (the Carl Nielsen Edition in 32 volumes), the history of their creation, and the sources behind the information, such as manuscript scores, letters, and more.

 About the dataset

-The dataset is an extract of the raw data underlying the digital access solution.
-The solution uses the XML format MEI, which is specially designed to annotate musical works, as well as extensive supplementary data associated with the works themselves.
+The dataset is an extract of the raw data underlying the digital catalogue of works.
+The catalogue is based on the XML format MEI, which is specially designed for encoding musical notation and also includes supplementary data linked to the works.
 The MEI standard is developed and maintained by the Music Encoding Initiative.

-The dataset only includes metadata and not the actual scores for the musical works.
-The dataset is prepared for analysis, and the guide therefore focuses primarily on showing how to analyze the data, for example where Carl Nielsen's works are listed, which authors he composed music for, and more.
+The dataset only includes metadataand does not include the musical scores themselves.
+The dataset has been prepared for analysis, and the guide therefore focuses primarily on demonstrating how the data can be analysed.
+For example, where Carl Nielsen’s works have been performed, which authors he composed music for, and more.

 The creation of the dataset

-This dataset is based on a comprehensive thematic-bibliographic index of Carl Nielsen's works in 32 volumes.
-The index was prepared by the Danish Center for Music Publishing, a former unit of Royal Danish Library, which also has the vast majority of the source material in its collections.
-The digital edition builds on and supplements the printed edition and is available in the Catalogue of Carl Nielsen's Works, CNW.
-It is a practical-scientific index with works as well as many sources, information on creation, first performances, and more.
+This dataset forms the basis of the extensive thematic-bibliographic catalogue of Carl Nielsen’s works, Catalogue of Carl Nielsen’s Works (CNW).
+The catalogue was compiled by the Danish Centre for Music Publication, formerly a unit under Royal Danish Library, which also holds the vast majority of the source material in its collections.
+The digital edition supplements the printed edition, published in 2016, and is available online.
+The catalogue provides information about sources, the creation of the works, first performances, and more.

 Find datasets and guidance material